EmilioPeJu/panda-yocto-proposal/README.md

   package format?
 - `/boot` was removed from the image, the init script will mount that location anyways.
+- webadmin could get the panda related output from `journalctl -u panda-*` and system logs from `journalctl -k`.

 ### Initramfs init script
 The init script mounts the images, then mount an overlayfs using packages as